 When God reveals something to you through the Word you must step out in faith and apply it to your life.
-Otherwise, the Word will not benefit you.
+Otherwise, the Word will it will be of no benefit.

 - Use it.
 The Bible compares itself to a sword in Hebrews 4:12 and Ephesians 6:17.
 The Sword of the Spirit is part of the armor of God and our main offensive weapon.

-If we are going to make full benefit of the Word of God it must be properly implemented.
 God gave His Word to benefit us.
-Let’s make full use and benefit of God’s Word – The Bible!
+Let’s make full use and benefit of God’s Word!